CIS-566-2018/homework-4-l-systems-vasumahesh1/README.md

 I went with a more plant-like approach rather than a tree.
 I have a couple of interesting features built into this system.
 Overall I have a base LSystem that actually abstracts a lot of the details from the LSystem Instance Class that I use to create my tree.

-Some of the features include (overall), some will be pretty obvious:
+Some of the features include, some will be pretty obvious:

 - **Weighted Rules in a combined RuleSet**